Jalen Rose: Post-NBA career and broadcasting

 Rose worked as a Sideline Reporter for the 2006 NBA Playoffs for TNT.
-Since his retirement in 2007, Rose has worked at ABC/ESPN, first as an analyst on SportsCenter and in 2012 he became one of the hosts for NBA Countdown.
+From his retirement in 2007 until 2023, Rose has worked at ABC/ESPN, first as an analyst on SportsCenter and in 2012 he became one of the hosts for NBA Countdown.
 Rose has also worked on ESPN's Grantland.

-Rose is the owner of Three Tier Entertainment, an independent, Los Angeles based management and production company.
+Rose is the owner of Three Tier Entertainment, an independent, Los Angeles-based management and production company.
 Created in 2007, Three Tier Entertainment develops television and film projects and also manages talent including directors, actors and screenplay writers.
 In 2011, he produced the ESPN documentary The Fab Five.
-The Fab Five earned a 2.1 rating to become ESPNʼs highest rated documentary according to the Nielsen Company, despite sparking controversy that led to a series of media exchanges between members of the press, Michigan Wolverines men's basketball players and Duke Blue Devils men's basketball players.
+The Fab Five earned a 2.1 rating to become ESPNʼs highest rated documentary according to the Nielsen Company.
+The documentary even sparked a controversy that led to a series of media exchanges between members of the press, Michigan Wolverines men's basketball players, and Duke Blue Devils men's basketball players.

 In 2015, Rose released Got to Give the People What They Want, a book about his personal life story.
 It is a New York Times Bestseller and made the list of Michigan Notable Books from 2016.
 He co-hosted Jalen & Jacoby, a national US sports radio show on ESPN Radio, with David Jacoby, until late 2022.
-Since April 2018, Rose has been a guest analyst of Get Up!, a three-hour morning sports talk show on ESPN.
+Starting in April 2018, Rose was a guest analyst of Get Up!, a three-hour morning sports talk show on ESPN.

+Rose was one of the three regular panelists on ABC's revival of the game show To Tell the Truth in 2016.
+The other two were Betty White and Nene Leakes.
+The regular panelists were dropped after the first season, but he still made occasional appearances as a panelist on the program.

 Rose also has a multi-platform partnership with the New York Post where he hosts a podcast and weekly column under the name Renaissance Man.

+Rose was laid off by ESPN on June 30, 2023, in a round of cost cuts of public-facing commentators.

+After taking a year off from broadcasting, Rose joined NBC Sports as an analyst for their college basketball coverage.
+Rose also joined TNT Sports and has made guest appearances on Inside the NBA, as well as appearing regularly on NBA TV.
+TNT, along with CBS Sports, also added Rose to their commentator roster for March Madness in 2025.
+Rose joined the #7 team with Lisa Byington, Robbie Hummel, and AJ Ross, as well as the studio team with Adam Lefkoe, Seth Davis, and Jay Wright in Atlanta for the First Four.
+He will also be part of CBS's pregame coverage for the Final Four.